acbarker19/CSC221-Rogue-Dungeon/README.md

 	- Walls
 		- There are multiple walls that randomly generate on the playing grid
 		- Neither the player character nor enemies can move over top of a wall
-- Options
+- Settings
 	- Users can customize some aspects of the game such as:
 		- Grid size
 		- Number of enemies
 		- Number of loot items
 		- Number of walls
-		- Base player character health
+		- Player character health

 ## Possible Features in the Future
 - Custom Dungeons